SupeRuier/awesome-active-learning/contents/practical_considerations.md

 Works:
 - Sample Noise Impact on Active Learning [2021]

-## Out-of-distribution data
+## Class mismatch & Out-of-distribution data

-There might be data from irrelevant distributions (out-of-distribution, instances not belong to the classes of the target task) in the unlabeled data pool (to be selected).
+There might be irrelevant unknown classes (out-of-distribution, not belong to the classes of the target task) in the unlabeled data pool.

+- Contrastive Coding for Active Learning under Class Distribution Mismatch [2021, ICCV/TPAMI]
 - Pareto Optimization for Active Learning under Out-of-Distribution Data Scenarios [2022]

 ## Subjective labels